homebrew-ec-foss/homebrew-internethome/src/posts/DataStructures.md

 - Quadratic complexity O(n<sup>2</sup>): means that for an input of size 'n' the code performs 'n<sup>2</sup>' instructions.
 - Constant complexity O(1): means that for an input of size 'n' the code performs only a constant number of instructions irrespective of the size of input.
 This gets very efficient when the size is very large.

+_All the complexity tables discussed further are the average case complexities as worst case are the upper bound and efficiency of a structure cannot be appreciated and compared using worst case._

 Now that we are clear with complexities, let's go ahead with some statistics.

 ## Let's take a simple example: